lupyuen/lupyuen.github.io/src/mmu.md

 The __Address Space ID__ (stored in SATP Register) will also change.
 This is a handy shortcut that tells us which Level 1 Page Table (Address Space) is in effect.

+(NuttX doesn't seem to use Address Space ID)

 We see NuttX __swapping the SATP Register__ as it starts an Application (NuttX Shell)...

 ```text